The New Self

 Jesus said, “That they may be one, even as we are one” (John 17:22).

-By this shall all men know that ye are my disciples, if ye have love one to another.
+By this all will know that you are My disciples, if you have love for one another.”
 (John 13:35)

 In Ezekiel 36:26, we read, “A new heart also will I give you, and a new spirit will I put within you.”
-Here is the prophecy of an absolutely new creation.
+Here is the prophecy of a new creation.

 In the next verse, He says, “I will put my spirit within you, and cause you to walk in my statutes.”